 Womb Cancer

-Womb cancer or Uterine/endometrial cancer as other countries may call it, is the 4th most common cancer for ‘women’ in the UK and it the most common gynaecological cancer – over 9,300 people being diagnosed each year.
+Womb cancer or Uterine - endometrial cancer as other countries may call it - is the 4th most common cancer for ‘women’ in the UK and is the most common gynaecological cancer – over 9,300 people being diagnosed each year.

 Womb cancer usually begins in the endometrium (womb lining), where the cells shed each month when having a period.